 That being said, it’s totally understandable if your parents are worried about you.
 That’s their job!
 Be sure to talk to them about your healthcare and choices when you are ready.
 Also, if we know you are being sexually abused by someone who is responsible for you (a parent, guardian, or other adult) we are responsible for helping you.

-First, if you are experiencing pain, bleeding, itching, or discharge, make an appointment to see a medical provider soon or walk into Teen Clinic on Mondays 3:00-6:30pm.
+First, if you are experiencing pain, bleeding, itching, or discharge, make an appointment to see a medical provider soon or come see us during Teen Clinic.

 In general, sexually transmitted infections are just that—sexually transmitted!
 However, there are a few infections considered STIs that can spread non-sexually.
 For instance, pubic lice (also known as Crabs) can be spread through wet towels, loofahs, bedsheets, and wet clothing.
 Pubic lice can live outside the body for up to 24 hours in locations that are warm, dark, and moist.
 Additionally, according to the Center for Disease Control, 4% of all cases of Trichomononiasis are transmitted through hot tubs and wet towels.